 NETT is a centre for core SCITT, School Direct Salaried and School Direct Training programmes.
 These training programmes are offered across all subject areas dependant on local demand and lead to the award of Qualified Teacher Status (QTS).
-For non-salaried trainees, the PGCE qualification is also awarded on completion.
-Salaried trainees can also access the PGCE if desired.
+For non-salaried and salaried trainees, the PGCE qualification, which includes 60 Masters level credits, is also awarded on completion.
+Courses leading to QTS only are also available.

 If you are interested in training with us on either of these programmes, please go to the relevant links for further information.